 Too many people really aren’t fully listening.
 As part of my work, I am in a lot of meetings and conference calls.
 It’s amazing and disheartening at times to see how the quality of these interactions can vary.
 There are moments where it feels like everyone is “dialed-in” and paying rapt attention, but these are […]

-We have become an excuse making culture.
+We have become an excuse-making culture.
 I have been a bit frustrated lately with the quality of service provided by various contractors and service providers.
 It seems as if there is a minimal connection between what people promise and what they do.
 Excuses abound as work doesn’t get done and/or quality issues emerge.
-There […]
+There is […]

 The biggest mistake leaders make is to think it is all about them.
 They believe that success or failure is a direct result of their own personal behavior rather than a team effort.
 Show me a successful leader and I will show you a person surrounded by good people who each do their own jobs exceedingly well.
 While it is common practice in this country to celebrate the individual, no one builds a high performing organization by themselves.
 This doesn’t mean that the leader isn’t an essential ingredient; however, he/she needs other ingredients to complete the recipe.